paulaorozco/docs/guides/security/compliance-resources.md

 Scope: **Hosted Offering**
 {% endhint %}

 Rocket.Chat has published a pre-filled questionnaire in the STAR-registry of the CSA [here](https://cloudsecurityalliance.org/star/registry/rocket-chat).
-The CSA is a leading organization in the standardization and improvement of security in cloud computing.
+The CSA is a leading organization in the standarization and improvement of security in cloud computing.
 The Consensus Assessments Initiative Questionnaire \(CAIQ\) is a self-assessment that is updated on an annual basis.

 * Name: Consensus Assessments Initiative Questionnaire
 * Last Update: October 2019